Embodiment VII Eos

-Wanting to break the norms of mass manufacturing, with the Flatspun Intarsia method Linda has taken the approach of the gardener and facilitator in the relation to her artistic work.
+Wanting to break the norms of mass manufacturing, with the 'flat-spun Intarsia' method Linda has taken the approach of the gardener and facilitator in relation to her artistic work.
 By studying and following the lifecycle of the silkworm she enables cultivated forms of organically ornate textiles to take shape.
-She considers the silkworm to be her closest collaborator in a process where she nurtures them and at the same time explores ways of using integral bi-products as part of renewal and closing-the-loop.
+She considers the silkworm to be her closest collaborator in a process where she nurtures them and at the same time explores ways of using integral bi-products as part of renewal and closing the loop.

-This work happens at the cross-border between organic growth and controlled production and shows futuristic potential for a self-sustained biodegradable design-production and material-growth, naturally forming its own eco-system where production and waste lives in symbiosis with the wearer.
+This work happens at the border between organic growth and controlled production and shows futuristic potential for self-sustained biodegradable design production and material growth.
+Which naturally forms its own ecosystem where production and waste live in symbiosis with the wearer.

-It shows a “Post-Growth mode” developing poetic and abstract imaginary where the form of human-bodies, silk and vegetation develop 3-dimensional textiles, progressively transforming and creating a collective of different forms-of-existence in a new landscape of rebirth.
+It presents a 'post-Growth mode' developing poetic and abstract imaginary where the form of human bodies, silk and vegetation develop 3-dimensional textiles, progressively transforming and creating a collective of different forms-of-existence in a new landscape of rebirth.

-By cultivating wearables and using bi-products as the “nurturing” part of the whole self-sustained developing piece,it´s allowing the organisms to continue their natural life-cycle, even while the garment they produced is worn and appreciated quite separately.
+Cultivating wearables and using bi-products as the “nurturing” part of the whole, self-sustained piece, allows the organisms to continue their natural life-cycle, even while the garment they produced is worn and appreciated separately.

-Kees van der Graaf, for his valuable sharing of knowledge
+Kees van der Graaf, for generously sharing their knowledge